mitchejj-attic/mitchejj.github.com/_posts/2012-08-26-quick-and-dirty-metrics.md

 {% include JB/setup %}
 Now that I have github -> heroku publishing in place now is the time to setup even more over kill, heroku offers a few (2)5 MB Memcache Bucket.

-I made the following addition to `config.ru`
+I made the following changes to `config.ru`

 		if memcache_servers = ENV["MEMCACHE_SERVERS"]
 			require 'dalli'